SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: : A Red-Teaming Framework for Search Agents

+\textbf{Our scope}.
+In this paper, we approach the threat of unreliable search results from an agent-centric perspective, evaluating whether search agents can behave safely when exposed to unreliable search results.
+Concretely, we examine whether agents can critically utilize unreliable information in search results, rather than blindly trusting it and exhibiting unsafe behaviors.
+For further clarification, we provide five pairs of safe and unsafe agent responses in~\Cref{appx:agent-response-examples}.

-These risks arise from distinct interests, adversarial or non-adversarial, yet manifest in analogous ways from the standpoint of search agents---the issue of unreliable search results.
-This motivates consolidating our testing of such risks within a unified framework.
-Since we are required to proactively approach the occurrence of unreliable search results, we position our testing as a practice of red-teaming aimed at characterizing the lower bound of a search agent's safety.
+\textbf{Risk coverage}.
+As described in~\Cref{sec:preliminaries}, the phenomenon of \emph{unreliable search results} covers diverse scenarios where search tools deliver low-quality, misleading, or manipulable content.
+We do not attempt to exhaustively taxonomize all failure modes; instead, we focus on five representative risk types (Appendix~\Cref{tab:risk-coverage}): two adversarial risks, namely indirect prompt injection~\citep{perez2022ignore-previous-prompt-prompt-injection} and harmful outputs~\citep{zou2024poisonedrag-retrieval-condition-and-generation-condition}, and three non-adversarial risks, namely bias-inducing~\citep{wu2025does-fairness-in-rag}, sponsored advertisements~\citep{nestaas2025adversarial-search-engine-preference-manipulation-attack-prompt-injection-or-persuation}, and misinformation~\citep{pan2023risk-of-misinformation-pollution}.
+These risks arise from distinct interests, adversarial or non-adversarial, yet share the same overarching issue of unreliable search results.
+We consolidate our testing of these risks within a unified framework.
+Since we proactively approach the occurrence of unreliable search results, we position our testing as a practice of red-teaming aimed at characterizing the lower bound of a search agent's safety.

-\textbf{Threat Model of Our Red-Teaming}.
-We state it from the perspective of the agent tester: \begin{packeditemize} \item \textbf{Capability}: The tester only issues benign queries.
+\textbf{Threat model of our red-teaming}.
+We state it from the perspective of an agent tester: \begin{packeditemize} \item \textbf{Capability}: The tester issues only benign queries.
 For each query, the tester can deliberately introduce at most one unreliable website through the search tool into the agent execution.
-This avoids over-estimation of the risks agents may face in real-world deployments. \item \textbf{Knowledge}: The threat is case-related but agent-agnostic: for a given test case, the unreliable website is fixed across all search agents and is not tailored to any specific agent.\footnote{ For benchmarking purposes, this aggressive setting ensures fairness across agents.
-We also acknowledge that more targeted red-teaming can tailor an unreliable website specifically to the agent under evaluation. } \item \textbf{Objective}: The tester evaluates how these threats affect the agent's outputs.
+This avoids overestimating the risks that agents may face in real-world deployments. \item \textbf{Knowledge}: The threat is case-related but agent-agnostic: for a given test case, the unreliable website is fixed across all search agents and is not tailored to any specific agent. \item \textbf{Objective}: The tester aims to discover potentially unsafe behaviors when exposed to unreliable search results.
 While the impact varies across risk types, it primarily manifests as unsafe responses delivered to users. \end{packeditemize}